 Music Education applicants also will upload a video recording of the applicant teaching for the purpose of evaluating the applicant’s teaching skills and level of experience.
 The video recording should be approximately 15 minutes in length.
 Recordings will not be accepted via mail or email for this program.
-Recordings must be submitted online through the “Fall DecisionDesk portal” by the December 1st deadline.
+Recordings must be submitted online through the “Fall SlideRoom portal” by the December 1st deadline.
 (Applicants are encouraged to submit all materials by November 1 to allow greater time for faculty review.)
 Any application not complete by December 1 may be removed from consideration.

-To access the Fall portal to submit your recording click on the following link:
+For instructions on how to access the SlideRoom portal to submit your recording click HERE

 Please Note: GRE scores are required for both the MM in Music Education and the DMA in Music Education.